MicrosoftDocs/learn/learn-pr/advocates/intro-to-nodejs/includes/4-when-use.md

 ## Multi-purpose technology

 Node.js can be used to build a wide variety of production ready applications.
-From the traditional lightweight and high traffic chat applications, that run across distributed devices; to command-line tools and web servers.
+From the traditional lightweight and high traffic chat applications, to command-line tools and web servers.
 Node.js was designed from the ground up to handle a high number of concurrent requests and requests.

 ## JavaScript